frizzant/cs-splide-slider/readme.txt

 == Frequently Asked Questions ==

-= How do I change flickity slider settings? =
+= How do I change SplideJS slider settings? =
-The file './src/flickity-config.json' contains an object that is passed to the 'frontend.js' script.
+The file './src/options.json' contains an object that is passed to the 'frontend.js' script.
 You can simply add your options there, then rebuild the project with 'npm build'.

-= How do i programmatically add flickity slider settings? = You will have to create the wanted backend settings and then output the options object in the 'save.js' file.
-There is a commented 'data-flickity' attribute waiting for you to add your settings.

 = What is the innerBlockWrapper.js for? =
 This file is used to wrap the inner blocks in the slider.
 Due to the nature of gutenberg it is not directly possible to allow block-variations with specific attributes to be added.